 Need to look up a name, place, term, or event?
 The sources below contain many different kinds of encyclopedias and dictionaries and are excellent starting points for getting an overview on your topic as well as possible search terms to use later.
 Try them.

-Applying the 5 W's -- who, what, when, where, why, and how -- to your topic can help you begin to find a more focused issue within that topic that will work well for your assignment.
+Applying the 5 W's -- who, what, when, where, why, and how -- to your topic can also help you begin to find a more focused issue within that topic that will work well for your assignment.

 Try visualizing your topic to explore all of the different angles, ideas, and key concepts related to your topic.
 This is a good brainstorming exercise and can also help focus your topic into a research question.